 Facilitator - Tokyo, Japan

-Adam Komisarof, PhD is a professor in Reitaku University's Department of Economic Studies and Business Administration.
+Adam Komisarof, PhD is a professor in Keio University’s Faculty of Letters and also teaches in Keio Business School’s Executive and Graduate School Programs.
 During the 2012-13 academic year, he served as a Senior Associate Member of St. Antony’s College, Oxford University, and conducted research as a visiting academic at the Nissan Institute of Japanese Studies.
 As a bilingual intercultural trainer (Japanese and English), he has performed scores of workshops for large companies and governmental organizations in the United States, Japan, Southeast Asia, and Europe.
 He has trained thousands of participants—from executives to new hires—in topics including effective intercultural communication strategies, building effective multicultural teams, as well as assertive communication.

 Return to List of Team Members